intel/intel-extension-for-pytorch/examples/README.md

-# Guide to run DLRM with FP32/BF16 data type
+# Guide to run auto-mix precision(bf16) models with intel extension for pytorch

 ## Verified on